sshaw/jaxb2ruby/README.md

         -v, --version                    jaxb2ruby version
-        -w, --wsdl                       Treat the schema as a WSDL Automatically set if the schema has a `.wsdl' extension
+        -w, --wsdl                       Treat the schema as a WSDL Automatically set if the schema has a `.wsdl' extension -x, --xjc=PATH                   Path to the XJC executable to use; defaults to xjc

 ### Instalation

     gem install jaxb2ruby

 `jaxb2ruby` must be installed and ran under JRuby.
 The generated classes *will not* depend on JRuby.

+If your underlying JDK version is >= 9 you must use JRuby >= 9.2.12.0.

+If your underlying JDK version is >= 11, you must [manually install JAXB](https://github.com/eclipse-ee4j/jaxb-ri).
+In this case you'll likely run `jaxb2ruby` using the following (on *nix):

+    CLASSPATH=path/to/jaxb-ri/mod/jakarta.xml.bind-api.jar jaxb2ruby -x path/to/xjc.sh schema.xsd

 ### Ruby Class Mappings